ARMmbed/mbed-hal/pins.md

 ## Pin Naming Mechanism
 Pin names are generated during the build by a python script which is shipped with mbed-hal.
 This script uses the yotta config output (yotta_config.json) to generate a list of pin names.
 These are included inside the "pins" enum declaration.

+## PinName file
+The chip hal implementation should contain PinNames header file.
+This header should just include mbed-hal/GenereatedPinNames.h for backwards-compatibility.
+We would like to remove PinNames in the future, use the GeneratedPinNames header file.